webduinoio/webduino-module-demo-text/README.md

 Webduino Module for Text Displaying.

-The module that can display text on panel.
+The module that can display text on demo panel.

 ## Installation